trustification/trutification-ansible/README.md

 ## Configurations on the controller node

-On the controller node export the following env vars
+On the controller node export the following environment variables:

 1. Export the following environment variables, replacing the placeholders with your relevant information: